 Two Key Ingredients You’ll Need to Make this Keto Fiber Bomb Recipe

 NOTE: Full ingredients for the keto fiber bomb recipe are located in the recipe card at the end of the post.

 Use coupon code FORGETSUGAR20 for 20% off your order!

 How to Make an Easy Keto Diet Fiber Bomb

 This is just a quick overview of how to make the keto diet fiber bomb.
 For the recipe in detail, scroll to the recipe card at the end of the post.

 Add all ingredients to a jar with a lid.
 TIP: I love to use a mason jar or even a clean coconut oil jar!

 Give everything a good shake, then put it in the fridge so the chia seeds can do their thing.
 Chia seeds expand up to 27 times their original size!

 At least six hours later, pull it out of the fridge to get this!
 Enjoy it with a straw or spoon.

-TIP: If your sweetener or additional seasonings (like cinnamon) aren’t yet to your liking, feel free to adjust them before drinking.
+TIP: If your sweetener or additional seasonings (like cinnamon or banana extract, as in my Keto Banana Smoothie) aren’t yet to your liking, feel free to adjust them before drinking.